spatialos/gdk-for-unity/docs/content/ecs/events.md

 Given the same schema as above, `change_color` events are stored in a list of `ColorData`s on a `CubeColor.ReceivedEvents.ChangeColor` component.

-Here's an example of receiving an event so the worker instance can respond to it:
+Here's an example of receiving an event so the worker instance can handle it:

 ```csharp
 public class ChangeColorEventReceiveSystem : ComponentSystem